czg-sci-42ver/csapp3e/asm/README.md

 ###### `de_dis_uops_from_decoder`
 - there seems no related doc about 17h 60h model opcache implementation by "AMD doc "OpCache" site:amd.com".
   [zen2 ~~implementation~~ opcache performance](https://chipsandcheese.com/2021/07/03/how-zen-2s-op-cache-affects-performance/) (TODO 'the Twitterverse',)
-- [opcache Q&A](https://superuser.com/questions/1368480/how-is-the-micro-op-cache-tagged) in intel, **amd** seems to not have many people knowing it.
+- [opcache Q&A][opcache] in intel, **amd** seems to not have many people knowing it.
   - As it says, it is mainly used in "(speculative) execution" and not store unnecessary things like `0x90 NOP`.
     - kw: "doesn't try to populate the uop cache ... ", "has multiple jump entries", maybe "virtually addressed (VIVT)", "This is guesswork"
     - TODO `0xcc int3` may just use `0xcc` as one *mark*, see "replace the first byte ... without overwriting other instructions".
   - [MITE,LSD][LSD_DSB_MITE]
     - as paper p3 says "mis-prediction occurs" and "exceeds the limit", LSD will not be used (also see the figure).
     - [LSD_DSB_MITE] p3 also says " two threads mutually affects the micro-op decoding".
 So above Q&A says "decodes the same bytes two different ways.".
-This implicitly means "forces DSB evictions of micro-ops of the **first thread** to occur" as paper says (i.e. "throw out the uop cache ways " in Q&A).
+This implicitly means "forces DSB evictions of micro-ops of the **first thread** to occur" as paper says (i.e. "can't cache both ways at the same time ... throw out the uop cache ways " in Q&A). <a id="thread_opcache"></a>
     - "filling up all 3 ways and triggering DSB-to-MITE switches" in Q&A see paper "exceeds the limit".
   - also see how to [measure](https://www.reddit.com/r/hardware/comments/12smvw9/comment/jgzufr3/?utm_source=share&utm_medium=web2x&context=3) opcache.
 - the `de_dis_uops_from_decoder` counts obviously depends on instruction counts fetched.
 So the order is direct to get.